dokku/dokku/docs/advanced-usage/deployment-tasks.md

 - `scripts.dokku.predeploy`: This is run _after_ an app's docker image is built, but _before_ any containers are scheduled.
 Changes made to your image are committed at this phase.
 - `scripts.dokku.postdeploy`: This is run _after_ an app's containers are scheduled.
 Changes made to your image are *not* committed at this phase.
+- `scripts.postdeploy`: This is run _after_ an app's containers are scheduled.
+Changes made to your image are *not* committed at this phase.

 For buildpack-based deployments, the location of the `app.json` file should be at the root of your repository.
 Dockerfile-based app deploys should have the `app.json` in the configured `WORKDIR` directory; otherwise Dokku defaults to the buildpack app behavior of looking in `/app`.